viamrobotics/docs/content/en/docs/appendix/glossary.md

     * To connect to a robot implementing the Viam Robot API.
 * Effectively, non-golang versions of RDK’s resource authoring and activation functionality.

-**Service**: A resource that represents an element of software that typically works with components; for example, navigation, base remote control, or metadata service.
+**Service**: Services are on-device software for complex capabilities such as SLAM, Computer Vision, Motion Planning, and Data Collection.
+Services are resources that represent elements of software that typically work with components; for example, navigation, base remote control, or metadata service.

 **Viam Robot API**: